emustudio/emuLib/README.md

 ## Deployment

-The library should be placed in `lib/` directory where emuStudio is installed.
+The library should be placed in `lib/` directory where emuStudioAPI is installed.
-For example: `emuStudio/lib/emulib.jar`.
+For example: `emuStudioAPI/lib/emulib.jar`.

 ## Getting started

 **TLDR;** Click [here](https://www.emustudio.net/devel/) for more robust documentation of plugin development.

-The library defines API for emuStudio plugins.
+The library defines API for emuStudioAPI plugins.
 A plugin is represented by single object which implements `net.emustudio.emulib.plugins.Plugin` interface (or it's derivative).
 Plugins can also implement so-called "contexts", which are used for inter-plugin communication.

-Plugins can also communicate with emuStudio, using emuStudio API - object `net.emustudio.emulib.runtime.EmuStudio` obtained during plugin object construction.
+Plugins can also communicate with emuStudioAPI, using emuStudioAPI API - object `net.emustudio.emulib.runtime.ApplicationApi` obtained during plugin object construction.

 Generally, package `net.emustudio.emulib.plugins` is the API which plugins need to implement.